marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 ```
-- In the BP_PawnCowPlayer blueprint > Combat > Projectile Class set BP_Projectile as the Projectile class to be spawned by the Player.
+- In the BP_PawnCowPlayer blueprint > Combat > Projectile Class set BP_Projectile as the ProjectileClass to be spawned by the Player.
 - Now the Tank's projectile class is set to our BP_Projectile type, which is a UClass type.
 Meaning that now our Player will spawn a projectile that is based on the blueprint that we created, BP_Projectile, and which already contains the static mesh of the projectile 3d representation.
 - Had we not used TSubclassOf<> it would only spawn an object based on a raw c++ class which could not contain a static mesh.
 - Do the same thing in BP_PawnCowEnemy blueprint.